-Congratulations to all the schools that ran charity elections in 2021 and earlier!
-Here are profiles of some schools that have implemented the program in previous years.
+Congratulations to all the schools that ran charity elections in previous years!
+Here are profiles of some schools that have implemented the programme.

 Student leaders at Balcatta Senior High School published an article on the election on their school’s website.
 The election was organised by a team of students and teacher in the Save the World club, and seven students received Service Leadership Certificates.
 The winning charity was the Seva Foundation, which received a donation that can restore eyesight for ~9 people with curable blindness who cannot afford surgery.

-After running a charity election event that saw over 80% of the student body voting, the election coordinator at Winston Preparatory School presented the results of his school’s charity election at the teacher professional development program, What Does 21st Century Civic Engagement Look Like?, hosted by the Federal Reserve Bank of New York (the New York Fed).
+After running a charity election event that saw over 80% of the student body voting, the election coordinator at Winston Preparatory School presented the results of his school’s charity election at the teacher professional development programme, What Does 21st Century Civic Engagement Look Like?, hosted by the Federal Reserve Bank of New York (the New York Fed).
+He also published an article on how the event impacted and inspired his students.

-The social studies department at Northfield High School has run the program for several consecutive years with a variety of charities.
+The social studies department at Northfield High School has run the programme for several consecutive years with a variety of charities.
 After one charity election, a group of students started an animal welfare group and created a digital plant-based cookbook.
-After another, student leaders in the AP Government & Politics class published a post on the Giving What We Can blog with their teacher.
+After another, student leaders in the AP Government & Politics class published a post on the Giving What We Can blog with their teacher and flew to Philadelphia to present at the National Council for the Social Studies annual conference.

 “Students and teachers were given a great opportunity to discuss personal responsibility about worldwide issues.
 Researching a charity and casting a vote that includes actual funds to the winning charity gave students a chance to truly practise what it means to be ‘global citizens.’” - Kevin Dahle, Civics teacher, former Minnesota state senator, and Minnesota Alliance With Youth board member